marspoolxyz/rust-litecoin/README.md

   <img alt="Rust Litecoin logo by Hunter Trujillo, see license and source files under /logo" src="./logo/rust-bitcoin.png" width="300" />

   <p>Library with support for de/serialization, parsing and executing on data-structures
-    and network messages related to Litecoin.
+    and network messages related to Litecoin. <b> Thanks to Andrew Poelstra <apoelstra@wpsoftware.net>"
   </p>

   <p>